Facial recognition system: Early use by governments

+Techniques and advances

 Until the 1990s, facial recognition systems were developed primarily by using photographic portraits of human faces.
 Research on face recognition to reliably locate a face in an image that contains other objects gained traction in the early 1990s with the principal component analysis (PCA).
 The PCA method of face detection is also known as Eigenface and was developed by Matthew Turk and Alex Pentland.
 Turk and Pentland combined the conceptual approach of the Karhunen–Loève theorem and factor analysis, to develop a linear model.
 Eigenfaces are determined based on global and orthogonal features in human faces.
 A human face is calculated as a weighted combination of a number of Eigenfaces.
 Because few Eigenfaces were used to encode human faces of a given population, Turk and Pentland's PCA face detection method greatly reduced the amount of data that had to be processed to detect a face.
 Pentland in 1994 defined Eigenface features, including eigen eyes, eigen mouths and eigen noses, to advance the use of PCA in facial recognition.
 In 1997, the PCA Eigenface method of face recognition was improved upon using linear discriminant analysis (LDA) to produce Fisherfaces.
 LDA Fisherfaces became dominantly used in PCA feature based face recognition.
 While Eigenfaces were also used for face reconstruction.
 In these approaches no global structure of the face is calculated which links the facial features or parts.

 Purely feature based approaches to facial recognition were overtaken in the late 1990s by the Bochum system, which used Gabor filter to record the face features and computed a grid of the face structure to link the features.
 Christoph von der Malsburg and his research team at the University of Bochum developed Elastic Bunch Graph Matching in the mid-1990s to extract a face out of an image using skin segmentation.
 By 1997, the face detection method developed by Malsburg outperformed most other facial detection systems on the market.
 The so-called "Bochum system" of face detection was sold commercially on the market as ZN-Face to operators of airports and other busy locations.
 The software was "robust enough to make identifications from less-than-perfect face views.
 It can also often see through such impediments to identification as mustaches, beards, changed hairstyles and glasses—even sunglasses".

 Real-time face detection in video footage became possible in 2001 with the Viola–Jones object detection framework for faces.
 Paul Viola and Michael Jones combined their face detection method with the Haar-like feature approach to object recognition in digital images to launch AdaBoost, the first real-time frontal-view face detector.
 By 2015, the Viola–Jones algorithm had been implemented using small low power detectors on handheld devices and embedded systems.
 Therefore, the Viola–Jones algorithm has not only broadened the practical application of face recognition systems but has also been used to support new features in user interfaces and teleconferencing.